Tauranga Moana Waitangi Day Dawn Service 2021

 An open forum will give everyone the opportunity to share thoughts on Waitangi Day and what it means to them today.
 Kapa haka and musical performances will also feature during the celebration.

 The Tauranga dawn service was originally initiated by Māori elders and members of the Tauranga Moana District Māori Council in the late 1970s.
 Tangata whenua, local authorities and community organisations carry on the tradition, recognising Te Tiriti o Waitangi as a significant part of Tauranga’s historical heritage.

 Tauranga City Council works, as part of the organising committee, alongside the Whareroa Marae Committee, Ngai Tukairangi, Māori Wardens, Te Kohinga Network, Western Bay of Plenty District Council, Bay of Plenty Regional Council and the Tauranga Church Community.

 The organising committee receives funding from the Ministry of Culture and Heritage, Bay of Plenty Regional Council, Western Bay of Plenty District Council and Tauranga City Council to support the service.

 For further enquiries please contact Keren Paekau.

-We will be making parking accessible for mobility card holders, kaumatua and kuia and other dignitaries on Marine Parade, within the road closure area.
-Access the area via Pacific Avenue before 6.30am.
-The area will be locked from 6.30am until the end of the service at 8.00am.
+Parking will be available for mobility card holders, kaumatua and kuia and other dignitaries on Marine Parade, within the road closure area.
+Please access the area via Pacific Avenue before 6.30am.
+The area will be locked from 6.30am until the end of the service at 8.30am.

 Other things to do on and around Waitangi Day

 Carry on the celebration all day at the Tauranga Moana Waitangi Day Festival.
-This event is organised by He Iwi Kotahi, a collaboration of local organisations.
+This family-friendly event, led by He Iwi Kotahi Tauranga Moana Charitable Trust, is a collaborative community effort involving many local individuals, groups and organisations.